 Our cooperative business model enables us to work in the best interest of our members.
-Together, Great River Energy and its members are transforming our electric system and developing a shared vision of the future through an effort we call our future grid initiative.
+Together, Great River Energy and its members are transforming our electric system and developing a shared vision of the future through an effort we call our grid modernization initiative.
 This process is being facilitated by a Great River Energy-member committee created in 2014 to enable collaboration among us with respect to markets, consumers and technology.
-Our unique future grid initiative is being recognized around the country by thought leaders and other cooperatives as a powerful method for finding the best path forward.
+Our unique grid modernization initiative is being recognized around the country by thought leaders and other cooperatives as a powerful method for finding the best path forward.
 Through this initiative and information-sharing groups already in place, we are planning, evaluating new technologies, learning from industry peers and leading conversations with other innovators to ensure the best future for our members and our industry.

 Great River Energy and its members are well into updating critical systems and implementing new technologies for metering, telecommunications, demand response management and meter data management.
 The two-way flow of information and data enabled by these technologies can allow members to do things that are otherwise not possible, such as monitor their energy bill daily, or sell excess power into the electric system from solar panels on their home.
 Because much of the grid’s infrastructure is dated or nearing obsolescence, now is the time to invest in systems that offer advanced capabilities that will make our electric grid more agile and responsive, and create countless options for serving our members in new ways.